ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 In this article, we will look at the Index Scan operation in Postgres.
 - Explain why the index is fast in certain situations
 - The scenario in which index doesn't perform as good as we imagine
-- Additional operation to improve index scan

 This article only examine BTREE indexes.

 # Sequential Scan & Index Scan
 To understand why index scan is fast, we use Sequential Scan operation as the baseline.
-Sequential Scan operation is the default option of Postgres if no indexes are available.
+Sequential Scan operation is the default option of Postgres when faster scan modes aren't applicable.

 ## First insight
 First, we examine the procedure of Sequential Scan and Index Scan operation.